makaubenson/Natours-API/readme.md

 ```

 - Param Middleware is one that only runs for certain parameters. i.e it runs when we have a certain parameter in our url.

+### Environment Variables

+- Global Variables used to define the environment in which node app is running.
+- `app.get('env')` - gives us the environment variables